Earnings Quality

 What is “Earnings Quality”?

 Some of the most widely used metrics used to assess earnings quality include the cash conversion ratio and the accruals ratio.
-The cash conversion ratio is the amount of cash flow generated each year relative to each dollar of earnings.
-The accruals ratio is the total accruals in the balance sheet relative to total operating assets.
+The cash conversion ratio is the cash flow generated each year relative to each dollar of earnings.
+The accruals ratio is the accruals in the balance sheet relative to total operating assets.
 A low cash conversion ratio and a high accruals ratio is an indicator of low earnings quality whilst a high cash conversion ratio and a low accruals ratio is an indicator of high earnings quality.

 Key Learning Points